iberi22/plantilla-ingenieria-contexto/README.md

 [![Queue](https://img.shields.io/badge/queue-RQ%20%2B%20Redis-orange)]()
 [![Production](https://img.shields.io/badge/production-ready-success)]()

-Automated tool to scan GitHub for trending repositories, generate a video script using AI (Gemini or Foundry Local), record a visual tour, and narrate it.
+Automated tool to scan GitHub for trending repositories, generate a blog and video script using AI (Gemini or Foundry Local), record a visual tour, and narrate it.
 Now with **Voice Translation Studio** for creating multilingual video reels with voice cloning!

 ## 📊 Current Status (Nov 2025)